JoeOctober/JoeOctober/README.md

 - 👋 Hi, I’m @JoeOctober.
 My first name really is Joe so we can keep it at that.
 - 👀 I’m interested in learning more about python and getting a few projects going that will help me build experience and a portfolio for the language.
 Discord Bots and Discord Text Based Bots interest me as well.
-- Outside of coding things, I am a proud member of KarmaFleet in the Imperium in the MMO Eve Online, a skilled photographer.
+- Outside of coding things, I am a proud member of KarmaFleet in the Imperium in the MMO Eve Online and skilled photographer.
+Expanding my realm into video editing...
+SOON.
 - 🌱 I’m currently learning python, pandas, some statistical mathmatics.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on simplier projects to practice Data Visualization.
 - 📫 How to reach me -- I can be reached at jvgora@icloud.com.

 <!---